 Each stack trace is opened in a new tab, which stays available until you close it or close the solution.
 If you close the Stack Trace Explorer window, you can reopen it by choosing from the menu.

 Copy exception stack trace to the clipboard.

-In the Stack Trace Explorer window, click highlighted items to display the corresponding code in the editor.
+Study the stack trace and click highlighted items to open the corresponding code in the editor.